Ask Someone to Marry You

 married to your work

-If you are married to your work, you spend more time working than you do with your family!
+You spend more time at work than you do with your family!

 His family rarely sees him.
 He spends all of his time at the office.
 He’s married to his work!